 This current events mobile app is full of articles for students to read on a range of topics from Arts to Science.
 The Sports section includes comprehensive coverage of important topics in sports news.
 You’ll find articles on concussions in high school sports and stories on how professional teams use tablets during games.
 How can you use this app in the classroom?
 Newsela has leveled text, so readers can toggle between different Lexile levels.
 This means you can choose a high-interest text and alter the level to use it for individual, small group, or whole group reading instruction.

 Apps collect lots of information about the way we live our lives.
 This includes the Nike+ Run Club app and comparable fitness apps on iOS and Android devices.
 Although your students may not collect much information themselves, your fitness app can give students plenty of data to work with.
 How can you use this app in the classroom?
 I’ve shared on Edutopia how much I love wearables and their potential for storytelling.
 Fitness data tells a story about a person’s day and is a great way to inspire writers.
-You might show a graph to students as a writing prompt or ask them to use a data set to create a narrative about a day in the life of a person.
+You might show a graph to students as a writing prompt.
+Or you could ask them to use a data set to create a narrative about a day in the life of a person.

-This app was created by the American Heart Association and is designed for students to run in place with their device in their hand—running while jumping and turning.
+This app was created by the American Heart Association.
+It is designed for students to run in place with their device in their hand—running while jumping and turning.
 How can you use this app in the classroom?
 NFL Play 60 can be used as a physical fitness tool—the goal is to get kids to be active for 60 minutes a day—or to help students learn about geography.
 As they run, kids move from one part of the country to another, visiting all 32 cities where football teams are located.
 You might ask students to each choose one of those cities to research as part of an informational writing assignment to be completed in conjunction with this app.

 Choosing apps that connect to student interests can help children of all ages engage with content.
 Doing so also shows them that you listen to and value their individual passions.
 If you’ve integrated sports apps or other high-interest material into your classroom, please share your experiences in the comments below.